chetnashah/algonotes/DynamicProgramming/LongestCommonSubsequence.md

 ## Applications

-1. Longest palindromic subsequence -
+1. Longest palindromic subsequence - LCS of string with its reverse give us longest palindromic subsequence.